What Is a Trust Account?

 These assets are managed for the benefit of a third party, known as the beneficiary.
 The beneficiary could be the same person as the grantor who created the trust.
 Family members and loved ones could be secondary, or primary beneficiaries.
 Trust beneficiaries will receive a distribution of trust funds as determined by the terms of the trust agreement.

-Drafting a trust document does not, in and of itself, have any impact until the grantor can transfer assets into the trust account.
+Drafting a trust document does not have any impact until the grantor can transfer assets into the trust account.
 Typically, an FDIC-insured bank or other financial institution acts as the custodian or holder of the trust assets once they are placed into a trust account at the institution.
 The name of the trust must be on the account.
 All expenses of the trust and distributions from the trust will be made from this account.

 Setting Up a Trust Account

 Your trust is just a stack of paper until you fund the trust account.
-There are several steps to properly setting up a trust account.
+There are several steps involved to properly set up a trust account.

 Your first decision is to select the type of trust that works best for you.
-A trust can be created during life (inter vivos) or after you pass away (testamentary).
+You may create a trust during life (inter vivos) or after you pass away (testamentary).
 A trust can be revocable during your lifetime or irrevocable.
-The type of trust you chose will determine the form of trust account you open.
+The type of trust you choose will determine the form of trust account you open.

 State laws determine how your trust should be written.
 Be sure to sign and notarize this legal document.
 In some states, you are required to file your trust documents with the state probate court.